peasantbird/tp/docs/UserGuide.md

 Precise outputs when the command fails:

->
+1. For general errors:
+>Invalid command format!<br>
+bsort: Sorts the buyers in RTPM.
+Parameters: Choose zero or one of [n/] [ah/] [i/] [prio/] a/d (for ASC/DESC)<br>
+Example: bsort prio/d
+2. When the same prefix is used more than once:

->Multiple values specified for the following single-valued field(s): n/
+>Multiple values specified for the following single-valued field(s): ...

 <div style='text-align: right;'>